juan-mulero/cisregEA/README.md

 The results corresponding to the performance of the alignment methods by type of biological entity follow a similar file structure.
 These are found in the 'results.rar' files and include an additional subdivision by alignment method used (example: AttrE).

 The files are zipped due to the high number of files included and for easier storage.
-Note that only the results used for the evaluation are included, also for space reasons..
+Note that only the results used for the evaluation are included, also for space reasons.

 The [Supplementary Tables](./Supplementary_material_Tables.xlsx) and [Supplementary Figures](./Supplementary_material_Figures.pdf) files contain additional material that supports the main text of the manuscript.